filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 ## General

 ### Performance

 Rendering and interaction performance in Filament has significantly improved, especially for large tables.
+Internally, many Blade templates have been optimized to reduce the number of views that are being rendered.
+By utilizing existing PHP objects to render HTML instead of including new files, Filament v4 reduces the number of files that need to be loaded, improving performance.
+The size of Blade views has also been reduced by extracting Tailwind CSS classes into dedicated classes, which are then used in the Blade templates.
+This reduces the amount of HTML that needs to be rendered, resulting in faster page loads and a smaller response size.

 ### Filament v4 now uses Tailwind CSS v4

 [Tailwind CSS v4](https://tailwindcss.com) is a major update focused on performance, flexibility, and modern web standards.
 It features a reworked configuration system, improved customization, and faster builds—making it easier to tailor your design system at scale.
 For the latest features and release notes, visit the [Tailwind CSS blog](https://tailwindcss.com/blog).

-[Tailwind CSS v4](https://tailwindcss.com) modernizes its color system by [switching from rgb to oklch](https://tailwindcss.com/blog/tailwindcss-v4#modernized-p3-color-palette), using the wider P3 color gamut to produce more vivid, accurate colors beyond the limits of `sRGB`.
+[Tailwind CSS v4](https://tailwindcss.com) modernizes its color system by [switching from `rgb` to `oklch`](https://tailwindcss.com/blog/tailwindcss-v4#modernized-p3-color-palette), using the wider P3 color gamut to produce more vivid, accurate colors beyond the limits of `sRGB`.

 Since Filament v4 is built on Tailwind v4, it also adopts `oklch` for its theming system.

 ### Semantic headings and dynamic color systems